 $ history -c

-This command will clear your history and remove all contents from the file ~/.bash_history
+This command clears your history and removes all contents from the ~/.bash_history file.

-In this tutorial we have learned that while printing the entire history contents might not be that useful, optimizing the output through the commands we learned is the real game changer.
-Practicing along with this article will enable you to view the exact commands you want to, re-run and re-use those commands, and also use arguments from previously run commands to optimize new ones.
+In this tutorial, we learned that while printing out the entire history contents is not that useful, optimizing the output with the commands we learned is the real game-changer.
+By practicing with this article, you will be able to display exactly the commands you want, re-execute and re-use those commands, and also use arguments from previously executed commands to optimize new commands.